utk11/Documentation/Methodolgy.typ

 Thus it is a necessary to model this interaction correctly for a accurate simulation.

 + Explicit Coupling Interface
-    + Using kinematic constraints:
+    + Using kinematic constraints:<Kinematic>
         This method condenses all the FEA nodes at the interface to a single node for ease of modelling.
-It is achieved by kinematically constraining the nodes to a single node which is located in the middle.
-In FEA kinematic constraints are handled by master-slave method, Lagrange multipliers and penalty methods.
+It is achieved by kinematically constraining the neighboring nodes to a single node called the coupling node which is located in the middle.
+In FEA kinematic constraints are handled by master-slave method, Lagrange multipliers and penalty methods. @guHandlingConstraintsFiniteElement2009
-    + Manually:
+    + Manually:<Manually>
         In this case the kinematic quantity coming from RBD is given as a boundary condition to all the interface nodes.
 And an average of the reaction force coming from all the nodes is calculated to revert back.

 + Implicit Coupling Interface\